TomWagg/lsst-neocp-predictions/README.md

 <p align="center">This repository contains the code for reproducing the results of Wagg+2023 and all figures in high resolution form.</p>

-TODO: Add citation information later
+TODO: Add citation information later-->